konpsar/konpsar.github.io/index.md

 - The development of a command line interface and a graphical user interface of open source tools for chainsaw and cough detection.
 (Relevant languages/frameworks/libs: Python, TensorFlow, scikit-learn, librosa, numpy, matplotlib, pandas, seaborn, tkinter, PyQt5)
 - The maintenance of a server running a Restful web service for cough detection, built with Java/MongoDB.
 (Relevant languages/frameworks/libs: Java, Docker, MongoDB, Tomcat, Unix)

-I am a curiosity-driven fast-learner who always tries to keep updated and learn new concepts about artificial intelligence, software development, finance, investing blockchain, algorithmic trading and psychology.
+I am a curiosity-driven fast-learner who always tries to keep updated and learn new concepts about artificial intelligence, software development, finance, investing and psychology.
+# blockchain, algorithmic trading

 Music is a parallel path I had always been following alongside with my main career.
 I play the flute and have worked as a flute tutor at conservatories (and occasionally I play the guitar and sing).